498-search-engine/website/README.md

 ## What is our crawler doing?

-If you've seen our crawler hitting your site, we're collecting web pages for academic research purposes.
+If you've seen our crawler hitting your site, we're collecting web pages for academic purposes.
 Our crawler:

 - Respects robots.txt directives
-- Uses exponential backoff for rate limiting
+- Maintains a reasonable request rate per domain
 - Identifies itself with a clear user-agent
-- Maintains a reasonable request rate per domain

 We're not scraping for commercial purposes or training an LLM - just building a search engine for a class project.